jakkie747/demo/USER_MANUAL.md

 ### How to Install the App on Your Device

-For easy access, you can install the Blinkogies Family Hub app directly to your phone or computer's home screen.
+For easy access, you can install the Blinkogies App directly to your phone or computer's home screen.

 1. Look for the **"Install App"** button in the header of the website.
 2. Click the button.
 Your device will prompt you to confirm the installation.